cattrn/pokedex/README.md

 # My cool pokedex app!

-This is amazing, its going to change the world
+This is amazing, its going to change the world.
+It's going to be the very best, like no one ever was.

 ## Installation